 - Form a large ball with all the dough.

 - Place a piece of parchment paper on the counter and place the dough on top of it.
 Place another piece of parchment paper on top of the dough and then using a rolling pin, roll the dough out.
 I wanted them to be on the thin side, roughly 1/8 of an inch in thickness.
 But they are a bit more delicate at this thickness until they are baked.
 If they are a little thicker than 1/8 that’s fine, you’ll just have more cookie in each oreo, and they may need to bake for 1 more minute.

 - Using a round cookie cutter ( 1 3/4″ in diameter) or something that can act as a cookie-cutter, cut out small circles and place them on the lined baking sheet.
 These cookies don’t spread so you can place them close to one another.

 - Gather up the loose cookie dough batter, and re-roll until you have 16-18 cookie rounds.
-Bake in the oven for 7 minutes.
+Bake in the oven for 7-8 minutes.
+The cookies will still be slightly soft when they come out of the oven but they will harden as they cool.
 Let cool on the pan for 10 minutes, and then transfer them to a cooling rack to cool completely before icing them.

 - While the cookies are cooling, prepare the icing filling.

 - You will need a hand mixer or Kitchen Aid mixer for the icing.

 - Place the vegan butter in a bowl and begin to mix with your hand mixer or Kitchen Aid (just to soften the butter up).